wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

 == Changelog ==
 = 1.1 =
 * Support the Apple App Store affiliate program.
-* Add new method to show the list of related apps.Ê
+* Add new method to show the list of related apps.

 = 1.0 =
 First version of AppVitrine plugin